spectrocloud/spectromate/docs/getting-started.md

 You can now use SpectroMate in your Slack workspace.
 Palette's Dev Engine reduces the overhead and challenge in deploying containerized applications into a Kubernetes environment.

  SpectroMate comes with Mendable support out-of-the-box.
-Use SpectroMate to help your organization access information more easily by taking advantage of natural language models trained on your content.
+Use SpectroMate to help your organization access information more easily by taking advantage of natural language models trained on your information.

 If you wish to add new Slack commands and features, you can fork the repository and start adding your own endpoints and commands.
 We also welcome [contributions](../docs/contributions.md) 🫶